 Treatment of Neurological Disorders

-TREATMENT PRECAUTION & RISKS
+TREATMENT RISKS & PRECAUTIONS

 Physical Rehabilitation Post-Treatment: Physical Rehabilitation therapy is optional depending on the patients’ travel/time constraints.
-Complete physical rehabilitation post-therapy and can be provided upon request for 2-5 hours per day and up to 6 days per week.
+Complete physical rehabilitation post-therapy can be provided upon request for 2-5 hours per day and up to 6 days per week.

 Treatment Guidelines for Cerebral Palsy

-Cell Therapy for CP using a combination of neural progenitor and mesenchymal stem cells will require a minimum of 14-21 nights in Bangkok.
-Due to the varying degrees of existing medical conditions and the stage of degeneration, our neurological stem cell team will need to review the potential candidate medical condition before a detailed treatment protocol can be provided.
-Upon approval, a detailed treatment plan will be provided that will include the specifics such as the day by day medical treatment outline with exact total number nights required along with the total medical related costs (excluding accommodations or flights).
-To begin the qualification process for our multi-stage Treatment protocol please prepare your recent medical records such as Genetic tests for MS, Brain MRI’s,CT Scans or PET Scans (Preferred ) and contact us today.
+Cell Therapy for CP using a combination of neural progenitor cells, mesenchymal stem cells, and growth factor complex will require a minimum of 10-14 days in Bangkok.
+Due to the varying degrees of existing medical conditions and the stage of degeneration, our neurological stem cell team will need to review the potential candidate’s medical condition before a detailed treatment protocol can be provided.
+Upon completion of the evaluation, a thorough treatment plan will be provided that will include the specifics, such as the day-by-day medical treatment outline with the exact total number of nights required and the total medical-related costs (excluding accommodations or flights).
+To begin the medical review for our multi-stage Treatment protocol, please prepare your recent medical records, such as Genetic tests for MS, Brain MRIs, CT Scans, or PET Scans (Preferred ), and contact us today.

 Published Clinical Citations